-- Product listings/catalogues on a company's own website that contain factual information about the available products and do not promote certain products over others, are not subject to the prohibition. - However, if a similar catalogue is used for purposes of promoting product sales to consumers (e.g. distributed via mass mailers), it would be considered an advertisement and be subject to the prohibition. - Also, features that bring undue attention to certain products on a company's own website/ media (e.g. banners, callouts, pop-up) may be considered an advertisement and be subject to the prohibition.
+Product listings on company's own website/ media Depends • Product listings/catalogues on a company's own website that contain factual information about the available products and do not promote certain products over others, are not subject to the prohibition.
+However, if a similar catalogue is used for purposes of promoting product sales to consumers (e.g. distributed via mass mailers), it would be considered an advertisement and be subject to the prohibition.
+Also, features that bring undue attention to certain products on a company's own website/ media (e.g. banners, callouts, pop-up) may be considered an advertisement and be subject to the prohibition.